arm/ai-ml-emulation-layer-for-vulkan/README.md

 - Resources created with `VK_IMAGE_TILING_OPTIMAL` and
   `VK_TENSOR_TILING_OPTIMAL_ARM` flags cannot be used with memory aliasing.
 - Data graph pipeline creation without a shader module is not supported.
-- The following `VK_ARM_data_graph` functions are not implemented:

-  - `vkGetDataGraphPipelineAvailablePropertiesARM`
-  - `vkGetDataGraphPipelinePropertiesARM`
-  - `vkGetPhysicalDeviceQueueFamilyDataGraphPropertiesARM`
-  - `vkGetPhysicalDeviceQueueFamilyDataGraphProcessingEnginePropertiesARM`

 ## License